Purpose of Transformer Core

 Influence of Diameter of Transformer Core

-Then, cross-sectional area of the core,
+Then, the cross-sectional area of the core,

-Now, voltage per turn
+Now, voltage per turn,

-Where Bm is the maximum flux density of the core.
+Where, Bm is the maximum flux density of the core.

-E is proportional to D2
+E is proportional to D2.

-Therefore voltage per turn is increased with increase in diameter of transformer core
+Therefore voltage per turn is increased with increase in diameter of transformer core.

-Again if voltage across the winding of transformer is V
+Again if voltage across the winding of transformer is V.

-Then V = eN, where N is the number of turns in winding
+Then V = eN, where N is the number of turns in winding.

 Material for Transformer Core

-Like it is susceptible to increase loss due to flux flow in direction other than grain orientation and it also susceptible to impaired performance due to impact of bending, blanking the cutting CRGOS sheet.
-Both surfaces of the sheets are provided with an insulating of oxide coating.
+Although this material has low specific iron loss but still; it has some disadvantages, like, it is susceptible to increase loss due to flux flow in direction other than grain orientation and it also susceptible to impaired performance due to impact of bending and blanking the cutting CRGOS sheet.
+Both the surfaces of the sheet are provided with an insulating of oxide coating.

 Optimum Design of Cross-Section of Transformer Core

 The maximum flux density of CRGO steel is about 1.9 Tesla.
 Means the steel becomes saturated at the flux density 1.9 Tesla.
-One important criteria for design of transformer core, is that, it must not be saturated during transformer’s normal operation mode.
+One important criteria for the design of transformer core, is that, it must not be saturated during the transformer’s normal operation mode.
 Voltages of transformer depend upon its total magnetizing flux.
-Total magnetizing flux through core is nothing but product of flux density and cross – sectional area of the core.
+Total magnetizing flux through core is nothing but the product of flux density and cross – sectional area of the core.
 Hence, flux density of a core can be controlled by adjusting the cross sectional area of the core during its design.

-Manufacturing of transformer core
+Manufacturing of Transformer Core

-c) Lowering material cost and labor cost
+- Lowering material cost and labor cost.

-d) abatement of noise levels
+- abatement of noise levels.

 Corner Jointing of Limbs with Yokes

-Core losses in transformer mainly due to,
+Core losses in transformer happen mainly due to,

-1) magnetic flux flow along the direction of the grain orientation,
+- Magnetic flux flow along the direction of the grain orientation,

-Interleaved Joints in transformer core
+Interleaved Joints in Transformer Core

-Mitred Joints in transformer core
+Mitred Joints in Transformer Core